ENCCS/gpu-programming/content/2-gpu-ecosystem.rst

       - Can be called directly from HIP
       - ``hip``-prefixed wrappers ensure portability with no performance cost

-.. admonition:: OneAPI - In short
+.. admonition:: oneAPI - In short
    :class: dropdown

    - Intel oneAPI: Unified software toolkit for optimizing and deploying applications across various architectures